korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

      hasDrivingHistory some owl:Thing SubClassOf Driver
-     If something has a driving history, it must be a driver.
+     If something has a driving history, it must be a driver

      Driver SubClassOf hasDrivingHistory only DrivingHistory
      The range of the relationship hasDrivingHistory must be DrivingHistory.